madame-president/krp-research-articles/articles/reducing_the_bitcoin_block_size.md

 - 211.9 mbps *upload*
 - 7 ms latency

-Assuming optimal conditions and no interuptions, the initial sync would take roughly seven hours.
+The initial sync would take roughly seven hours assuming optimal conditions and no interruptions.

 **Adjusting for 300 kilobyte block size:**

 The initial sync would take roughly one hour.

+### Author

+Norma Escobar
+*nescobar@krpgroup.com*